 Green onions or scallions are related to shallots but have a milder, herbaceous flavor.
-They’re a particular favorite of cook Ree Drummond, better known as the Pioneer Woman.
 The great advantage of green onions is that you can eat both the dark green leaves, which have lovely freshness, as well as the more pungent white bulb.

 To substitute for cooked shallots, stick to the green onion bulb to get a similar texture and flavor.
 Green onions need a shorter cooking time than shallots, as they are much smaller and softer.
 If you want to substitute raw shallots, use both the bulb and leaves of the green onion.

 Green onions are very versatile because of their gentle bite, so you can substitute them for shallots in most dishes.
 They work brilliantly in Asian cuisines, such as noodles and stir-fries, as well as egg dishes, but are mild enough to eat raw in salads, dressings, or as toppings.

 #2.
 Yellow Onions

 Many chefs and foodies recommend yellow onions as an ideal shallot substitute because their mild sweetness is similar to their shallot cousins’.
 They’re also practical, as most of us have yellow onions or sweet onions lurking in the veg basket.

 Yellow onions are texturally more robust than shallots, so they need to cook for longer and won’t cook down to that delicious mushiness of shallots.
 They caramelize beautifully and roast well, though, so yellow onions are a good choice for those cooking techniques.

 You won’t be able to use yellow onions raw, but they do well as a shallot substitute if you’re roasting vegetables, making a soup, or even a stew with red wine.

 To substitute yellow onion for shallots:

 1 shallot = ½ yellow onion.